 The rope attachment is a couple of meters from the rope.
 We reach the rope without problems and we begin to climb a few vertical meters full of natural grips.
 We continue on some rocks without difficulty and we reach a small terrace on mixed grass pebbles.
 We continue on the way reaching a gully with the cable on the right full of good holds.
 The part in the middle of the chimney it narrows is, keeping the right, we go out from the narrowest part and we continue in the upper part of the chimney.
 This step is very climbable.
 In this section we will notice the rock with a reddish color that gives rise to the name of the route.

 Coming out of the chimney we go up a vertical wall and we reach a new one initially quite narrow chimney.
 Excellent grips on the left side of the crack while the cable runs to the right.
-We leave the crack with the cable that continues to the left taking us to the base of some rocks.
+We leave the crack with the cable that continues to the left taking us to the base of well-grabbed rocks.
 Let's go up one vertical wall with some brackets and with a short inclined ramp we carry on a small balcony where we meet the book of signatures.
 Let us share verticals in good exposure along a groove that deposits us at end of metal equipment (2095 m - 30 'from the start).

 We follow the track and find ourselves on thesummit slabau.
 The path unravels between rocks and meadows along a slope to the right.
 The view opens on the Austrian part of the valley and on thearrival of the cable car.
 We reach some rocks and follow the path that, passing the state line, leads us to the high part of the mountain.
 We meet a crossroads where to the right we descend via the Uiberlachersteig Ferrata which we will use on return.
 We continue towards the obvious summit cross.
 After a few meters we reach the metal cross of the Crete of Aip and the summit book (2279 m - 30 'from the end of the equipment - 1h from the start - 3h 30' from the parking lot).